 Terminology of Hawaii and Haleakala National Park

-On the Haleakala Crater hike, you’ll pass many rocks.
-At least, they’re just rocks to you.
-Aside from the “Leave No Trace” principles of the National Park Service, there’s the Curse of Pele.
-Legend has it that anyone who takes rocks or sand is cursed.
-To further punctuate the point, even going off the designated trails is considered a desecration of sacred land.
+You’ll pass a lot of rocks on this hike.
+They are not souvenirs.
+Beyond the Leave No Trace principles, there’s the Curse of Pele.
+Legend holds that anyone who takes rocks or sand is cursed.
+Going off the designated trails is likewise considered a desecration of sacred land.

 Protect the Ohi’a Trees on Haleakala Crater Hike

 When Lehua saw what became of her beloved, she asked her deified family to turn her into the bright red blossoms that adorn the tree.
 Forever after, Ohi’a and Lehua could be together.
-Rain reportedly falls when you separate these lovers by removing a flower from the tree, representing their tears of being apart.
+Rain reportedly falls when you separate these lovers by removing a flower from the tree, representing their tears at being apart.

 Checklist of Items for Haleakala Crater Hike